aleksei-berezkin/typique/README.md

 **Anatomy:**

 - `'title'` is a class name which stays directly in the source code.
-Typique provides the extensive tooling to autocomplete, validate and refactor classnames.
-All parameters are [configurable](./docs/ComposingClassNames.md).
+Typique provides the extensive tooling to automate classnames selection and validation.
 - `satisfies Css<{...}>` is where you define your styles as a type.
 - `&` is a parent selector shortcut.
-By default, it is preprocessed like in other CSS templating engines, but it can also be left as-is to rely on [native nesting support](https://drafts.csswg.org/css-nesting-1/).
+It's interpreted according to the [native nesting](https://drafts.csswg.org/css-nesting-1/) specification.

 ## What is supported

 As a [TypeScript](https://www.typescriptlang.org/) compiler plugin, Typique can be directly used in `.ts` and `.tsx` files.
 You can also use Typique in other environments (e.g. Vue, Svelte, plain JavaScript) by importing a `.ts` file that contains your styles.
 See the [framework integration guide](./docs/Frameworks.md) for details.

+## How it works

+Typique provides two main features:

+- **Development tooling** automates selecting correct and consistent classnames via completion and diagnostics.
+If the var name matches the pattern (`...Class`), completion items will be provided in the constant initializer.
+Inconsistent names are reported via diagnostics (red underline) with the quickfixes.
+For example, in the snippet above, the classnames `title-large` or `button` would be reported as invalid because they don't match the variable name.
+- **Styles generation:** converts styles written in the `Css<{...}>` placeholder to plain CSS and outputs it to a single (by default) file.
+This is made on any file change during development, or can be made with the CLI command.

+See the [Composing Class Names](./docs/ComposingClassNames.md) guide for instructions how to configure the classnames selection tooling.
+Other plugin settings are described in the [Configuration](./docs/Configuration.md) guide.

+If you're curious how the plugin interacts with the editor, and how it affects the development process in general, check the [Plugin Description](./docs/PluginDescription.md) guide.

 ## Setup